sebgra/ai-assistant-electron/README.md

 npm i
 npm run package
 ```
-This will create `out/chatgpt-electron-linux-x64` folder which contains the executable file for Debian.
+This will create a folder (ie: `out/chatgpt-electron-linux-x64`) which contains the executable file for Debian.

 You can directly run `out/chatgpt-electron-linux-x64/chatgpt-electron` or you may want to use it in a "widget":

+### Use on Windows

+1. Move the executable folder `out/chatgpt-electron-win32-x64` anywhere you like it

+2. Run `chatgpt-electron.exe` and enjoy!

 ### Use on debian